kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 Nevertheless, if you want to try it out, open a command prompt in the same directory, and run

 ```
-./miner --address XKR...
+./miner --address SEKR...
 ```

-replacing `XKR...` with your full XKR address.
+replacing `SEKR...` with your full XKR address.

-You need to have `Kryptokronad` open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.
+You need to have `Kryptokrona` open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.

 #### Q: Is there a calculator to see how much XKR I'll mine per day?

 Your pool's homepage should have one - enter your hashrate and it'll give an estimate of how much XKR you'll mine per day.
-If there isn't, you can check one [here](http://turtlepool.space/).
+If there isn't, you can check one [here](https://explorer.kryptokrona.se).

 ## Paper Wallet / Cold Storage?